tagoro23/iamfearless/Solution.md

 Project Purple Cow Definition

-In this project we creating a python function that checks the SSL certificate expiration of a website.
+In this project i am creating a python function that checks the SSL certificate expiration of a website.
 This application will be deployed using AWS Lambda serverelss and API Gateway for invocation.

 Prerequisites